michaelquigley/capsule/README.md

 `capsule` is a software framework that defines an opinionated, extensible content management model.

-`capsule` provides solutions for _content authors_ to compose, curate, and publish collections of structured content as coherent publications. `capsule` has a specific focus on the indie web, and independent, non-platform publications.
+`capsule` provides solutions for _content authors_ to compose, curate, and publish collections of structured content as concrete publications. `capsule` has a specific focus on the indie web, and independent, non-platform publications.

 `capsule` provides a programming framework, which allows _software developers_ to create and extend solutions in an organized, uniform manner with beneficial properties. `capsule` is implemented in clean, modern, idiomatic golang.